- Banking and Financial Regulation

-James Kwak is a prolific writer and blogger whose wide range of scholarly interests includes corporate law and governance, financial markets and regulation, retirement security, and fiscal policy.
-He is the co-author (with Simon Johnson) of two best-selling books – White House Burning: The Founding Fathers, Our National Debt, and Why It Matters to You and Thirteen Bankers: The Wall Street Takeover and the Next Financial Meltdown – the author of numerous scholarly and popular articles and book chapters, an online columnist for The Atlantic, and the co-author of “The Baseline Scenario,” a leading blog on economics and public policy.
+James Kwak is a prolific writer whose wide range of scholarly interests includes corporate law and governance, financial markets and regulation, retirement security, fiscal policy, and the contemporary American political landscape.
+His most recent book is Economism: Bad Economics and the Rise of Inequality.
+He previously co-authored two books with Simon Johnson: White House Burning: The Founding Fathers, Our National Debt, and Why It Matters to You; and the New York Times bestseller 13 Bankers: The Wall Street Takeover and the Next Financial Meltdown.
+Professor Kwak has also written numerous scholarly and popular articles and book chapters, and is the co-author of “The Baseline Scenario,” a leading blog on economics and public policy.

-The holder of a Ph.D. in history from the University of California, Berkeley, Professor Kwak spent more than a decade in the business world before a growing interest in the law led him to begin work on his J.D. at Yale Law School in 2008.
-His business experience includes working as a management consultant at McKinsey and Company, serving as director of marketing at Ariba, and co-founding and serving as vice president of Guidewire Software, a leading provider of core systems for property and casualty insurance companies.
+After earning an A.B. in social studies from Harvard College and Ph.D. in history from the University of California, Berkeley, Professor Kwak spent more than a decade in the business world before a growing interest in the law led him to begin work on his JD at Yale Law School in 2008.
+His business experience includes working as a management consultant at McKinsey and Company, serving as a director of marketing at Ariba, and co-founding and serving as vice president of Guidewire Software, a leading provider of core systems for property and casualty insurance companies.

 James Kwak, Improving Retirement Savings Options for Employees, 13 U. Penn.
 J. Bus.
 L. 483 (2013)